So, who is the person who is responsible for this web site?

 Since then I have also completed the Clarity Breathwork training (Levels 1 to 4) which is a descendant of rebirthing that allows us to go very deep and heal the trauma that we experienced during the birthing process and throughout our lives.

-I have attended a large number of weekend workshops and breath circles that were done by Transformational Breath facilitators and am fairly familiar with that breath style.
+I have attended a large number of weekend workshops and breath circles that were done by Transformational Breath facilitators and am taking the facilitator training in that brand of breathwork.
 I have also experienced Holotropic breathwork which has influenced my own particular style of breath that I practice and facilitate.

 My current studies are centered around breathwork and how it applies to trauma (PTSD) remediation.
 There are plenty of materials (books, videos, online classes) for me to absorb.